McGaelen/bazzite-htpc/README.md

+# Bazzite HTPC

+## How to build

+First, make sure to build the python project within `htpc-cec/`, using the instructions in that project's readme.
+The OS image build requires that the `.whl` file is created so it can be installed during the build.

+Then just run `just build`.

+**The rest of this Readme is from the `ublue-os/image-template` repo.**

+---

 # image-template

 This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
 This template is the recommended way to make customizations to any image published by the Universal Blue Project.